sujilnt/directoryReportgenerator/README.md

 # directoryReportgenerator
 Genarating a Report of overview of the files under a given directory.
 It prints filename , user and the size .
+Main works good for linux machines

 # Run the script with regular Expression